wso2/docs-is/en/docs/get-started/quick-start-guide.md

     ![qsg-sso-dispatch-home](../assets/img/getting-started/qsg-sso-dispatch-home.png)
-    You have just signed in to the Pickup Dispatch application as an external consultant using your Twitter credentials.
+    You have just signed in to the Pickup Dispatch application as an external consultant using your Google credentials.

 8. Next, in order to try out other scenarios, navigate back to the command prompt where you ran the Quick Start sample and enter